 Created and published by: Abi Louise

-* high quality magazine you’ll want to keep
+* high-quality magazine you’ll want to keep

 Worst bit: Waiting until Christmas to read it! (you don’t have to, I’m just saving mine as a Boxing Day treat!)

-Abi has been creating Iola for few years now, and this issue is stunningly beautiful.
+Abi has been creating Iola for a few years now, and this issue is stunningly beautiful.
 The amazing images on their own are relaxing and enjoyable (and will eventually go in my paper craft box to make beautiful cards – shhh!
 Don’t tell Abi!).
 The well-written articles are all aimed at you, the reader, and are described as ‘soul soothing’, bringing you into a place of peace and, well, joy!

-There’s also simple creative activities to do including a feather macrame wall hanging, a JOY embroidery pattern from @tinkerellen and some colouring pages, including a JOY colouring page by GodVenture,
+There are also simple creative activities to do including a feather macrame wall hanging, a JOY embroidery pattern from @tinkerellen and some colouring pages, including a JOY colouring page by GodVenture,

 Is it a Christmas magazine?
 Not in the traditional sense.
 It’s definitely not like any other Christmas magazine I’ve seen, but it is deeply spiritual, and the articles are written by Christian women drawing on their faith and sharing it with us in authentic non-preachy ways to inspire and encourage us.